econexpert/dataforpython/README.md

 ## detectoutliersallcsv.py

-This file checks saved csv in working directory for outliers and for break in time sequence.
+This program analyzes CSV files containing time series data, detect outliers within sliding windows, and identify breaks in the time series sequence.
+For analysis it uses all csv files in working directory.

 Usage example command line in directory contaning csv files:
 ```